Gartyl/Gartys-Architect/README.md

 ## 🛠️ Quick Start & Installation

+Getting started takes less than a minute:

 1. Download the `.zip` file from the store.
-2. Unzip the contents into your preferred web server directory (e.g., Laragon's `www` folder or a Docker volume).
+2. Unzip the contents into any folder on your local machine.
+3. Run `GartysArchitect.exe` (this will automatically initialize the local environment at `http://localhost:8000`).
-3. Ensure you have ComfyUI running locally with the API enabled.
+4. Ensure you have ComfyUI or Ollama running locally in the background.
-4. Access `index.php` through your browser.
+5. Open your browser and navigate to `http://localhost:8000` if it doesn't open automatically.
-5. *(PRO Users)* Enter your License Key in the Administration panel to unlock advanced features.
+6. *(PRO Users)* Enter your License Key in the Administration panel to unlock advanced features.

 ---